code

 Trying to Access Web Server’s Local Resource

-With the necessary conditions established, the next step is to send a request to the upload API again, and the provided URL will be randomly resolved to either 8.8.8.8 (Google DNS) or 127.0.0.1 (localhost).
+With the necessary conditions in place, we then send a request to the upload API, and the provided URL subsequently resolves randomly to either 8.8.8.8 (Google DNS) or 127.0.0.1 (localhost).

 Requesting Local Resources with a Forged DNS Record